Sayemm/python-rest-api/README.md

 # Project-2 (Text Similarity using NLP)

 1. Predicted with spacy using NLP model. <br/>
-2. Registration of a user and gets some tokens<br/>
+2. Registration of a user and gets some tokens. <br/>
-3. Detect similarity of 2 sentences using 1 token<br/>
+3. Detect similarity of 2 sentences using 1 token. <br/>
-4. Refill tokens <br/>
+4. Refill tokens. <br/>